Sunday, January 29, 2006

 Early experiments with Stereo radio broadcasting involved two separate stations broadcasting the Left and Right audio channels.
-Consumers did not accept this This rube-goldberg set up as it was just as stupid as it sounds.
+Consumers did not accept this This Rube-Goldberg set up as it was just as ridiculous as it sounds.

-In the early 1980s Five competing AM systems went on air.
+In the early 1980s four competing AM systems went on air.
 These were:

-1993 - FCC makes Motorola's C-QUAM the AM stereo standard.
-This sets off another series of lawesuits and sccusations resulting in the FCC deciding that the marketplace should decide.
+- 1993 - FCC makes Motorola's C-QUAM the AM stereo standard.
+This sets off another series of lawsuits and accusations resulting in the FCC deciding that the marketplace should decide.
 The marketplace decides to continue fighting like children and this becomes a death blow to the possibility of AM stereo.

-There is still over 100 stations still chugging along with stereo broadcast...
+There are still over 100 stations still chugging along with stereo broadcast...

-one that no one can receive, they are listed at this link:
+one that no one can receive, they are listed here.